-42 Ibid., I, 13.
+&lt;sup>42 Ibid., i, 13.

-Baker, including the Pope's granting of the faculties of mission to the Benedictines.43 These official statements and testimonies from authoritative figures were supporting their claims to English resources, for as Weldon indicated 'by the said aggregation & union those father upon the death of Fa Buckley should come to have lawfully & sufficiently in them the whole & sole right of the English Benedictine Congregation both as to houses Lands & rents & also as to spiritual & temporal Privileges exemptions & other commodities whatsoever pertaining to the said English congregation that had consisted of all the chief houses of the order within the realm & whereof the whole right now remained in the said father Buckley being the sole survivor of the said congregation'.44 Preserving those testimonies supported their claims to the true English tradition and to resources.
+&lt;sup>43 Ibid., iii, 982.

+the said father Buckley being the sole survivor of the said congregation.

+Preserving those testimonies helped to authenticate their claims to the true English tradition and to resources.
 In case of a restoration of Catholicism to the English shore, Catholics would have material on which to base their claims and practices.
 By preserving the paper records of their past, expatriates maintained in documentary form their claims to a Catholic England and provided foundations for a restoration.

-As cases like these make clear, archives work at the interface between past and future.
+As cases such as these make clear, archives work at the interface between past and future.
 Perhaps this was even more explicit in archives of a dispersed community, since dislocation spurred reflections on their relation to past and future.
 Many exiled writers defined their situation as transient, and claimed that they were upholding a true tradition while preparing for a return.
 The record collections' instrumental role in bridging the time between dislocation and anticipated future return highlights their future-mindedness.
-Far from an aberration, this was a more explicit expression of collectors' storing of information for the future - 'treasuries of knowledge' to be studied for patterns or yielded as future proof of authenticity.45
+Far from an aberration, this was a more explicit expression of collectors' storing of information for the future - 'treasuries of knowledge' to be studied for patterns or yielded as future proof of authenticity.